dritx16/text-analyzer-api/README.md

-# Text Analyzer With API (Python Standard Librairies Only)
+# Text Analyzer With API (Python Standard Libraries Only)
 This repository consists of implementations of text anlayzer with API included.

 Text analyzer includes :